-Monica Mitchell, manager of the Town & Country Garden Apartments, is one of SSWD’s H2o Heroes.
+Monica Mitchell, manager of the Town & Country Garden Apartments, is SSWD’s June 2016 H2O Hero.
 Monica took a look at the amount of water they were using to irrigate the complex’s landscape and decided it was time for a change.
 She was one of the first people to take advantage of the cash for grass program and the only apartment complex so far to do so.

 Monica removed the lawn in front of the 92-unit complex and replaced it with a new low-water use landscape, utilizing lava rocks and plants such as leucadendrons, lantana, lavender and miscanthus.
 The landscape team added plenty of mulch and a new drip irrigation system as well.
 Monica also did an irrigation upgrade for other sections of the property, swapping out old sprinkler heads for more efficient rotators and added a new weather-based sprinkler controller.

-Joe Smith-Steward wanted to find out how he could conserve more at home and set up a free WaterWise House Call to get some expert advice.
+Our March 2016 H2O Hero, Joe Smith-Steward, wanted to find out how he could conserve more at home and set up a free WaterWise House Call to get some expert advice.

 Based upon the SSWD water-efficiency expert’s recommendations, Joe took advantage of three of the rebate programs.
 He installed